 Though it’s true that this food only contains one poultry ingredient, it’s not a single-protein product.
 The food contains deboned duck as the first ingredient, followed by duck meal.
 It also contains whole dried egg, one of the most common feline food allergens.

-Chicken fat serves as the food’s primary protein source.
-The food contains flaxseed.
+This dry cat food also contains flaxseed.
 This fiber source is sometimes praised for its omega-3 content, but cats are best suited to the omega-3s found in animal fat and can’t utilize those found in flaxseed.
+We’d prefer to see duck fat or salmon oil used instead.

 The ingredient list concludes with vitamins, minerals, and amino acids, along with a variety of probiotics and dried chicory root as a prebiotic.